 You could divert yourself with a distraction exercise if you want to but ignoring a thought will not make it go away.

 | What do you feel?
 How bad is it (0-10)?
 The SUD

 ||What were you doing and with whom?||What were your thoughts?
 How far do you believe each one (1 – 7)?|

 As your record grows, you are likely to see patterns in your thoughts and actions.
 At this point, you can consider some antidotes.

 - Can you change the situation you are in?
 That can change our thinking patterns.

-- Can you observe your mood and notice the impact on your mood when you affirm yourself, e.g. say: “even though I am feeling [this mood – name it specifically], I can still deeply and completely accept myself”.
+- Can you observe your mood – practise ‘just noticing’ (3rd para down) – to observe the impact on your mood.
+Add in the small, safe experiment of ‘affirmation’ of yourself, e.g. say: “even though I am feeling [this mood – name it specifically], I can still deeply and completely accept myself”.
 When you repeat this affirmation in your head what changes arise in your thought pattern? ….. even if only to laugh at ourselves!!
 That’s a difference.

 - Can you be objective enough to seek out some evidence that supports a negative thought?
 Often there can be some sound reason for holding it.
 However, follow this up with finding evidence that runs counter to the negative thought.
 There is usually something to be found to contradict any one thought we are having.
 Note all of them down.

 - When you look at all the information, and initiate some controlled breathing: what is the ‘balanced’ view that emerges?